New York City Mayor Election: Updates on Cuomo, Mamdani & More

 NYC Mayoral Election Candidates

-The following are all of the candidates in the New York City mayoral race and their respective parties:
+The following were the candidates in the New York City mayoral race and their respective parties:

 - Adrienne Adams: Democrat (no relation to Eric)